colinedsall/ofdspm/README.md

 # ofdspm
-## Outlier/Failure Detector for SPM Scanning
+## Outlier/Failure Detector for SPM

 This is a working repository for a solution to errors presented in scanning-probe microscopes between the trace and retrace.
 Ideally, the difference between the values measured should be zero between the trace and retrace, but in reality they are not.